Right now I just can’t get enough of colourblocked stripes, and mustard and cream, so this bag just seems like the natural next step!

-A little touch of handmade style, but not so much that it still can’t pull off a clean, nautical inspired look.
+A little touch of handmade style, but not so much that it still can’t pull off a clean nautical inspired look.
 It’s big enough to carry everything you need for your day, from a laptop or notebook, to your current crochet project, and a small bag of snacks (because in my world, it is compulsory to carry a small bag of snacks everywhere you go.
 You never know when peckish hunger will strike!)
-The mini pocket inside is a nice practical touch to make it easy to use on a day to day basis.
+The casual style would suit a beach visit just as well.

 WHAT YOU’LL NEED:

-- Durable cotton yarn – I used Abbey Road Kung Fu Cotton in Cream and Chartreuse.
+- Durable cotton yarn - I used Abbey Road Kung Fu Cotton in Cream and Chartreuse.
 It is a 100% organic cotton that is soft by sturdy at the same time, and comes in a yummy range of modern colours.
-I used just over 2 balls of each, so buy 3 of each to be safe.
+I used just over 2 balls of each, so you may wish to buy 3 of each to be safe.

 - 5mm crochet hook (or appropriate for your yarn size)

-- Handles (I used a pair of cotton handles bought from Daiso – they often have different styles of cotton and pleather handles)
+- Handles (I used a paid of cotton handles bought from Daiso - they often have different styles of cotton and pleather handles)

 - Strong polyester sewing thread; 1 colour to match the pocket colour (if you’re making) and 1 colour to match the handles.

 - Scissors to trim